Posted on 12/1/2020

 Kayaking

 A great sight-seeing opportunity doesn't have to be limited to just humans -- get your dog involved!
 Soundside kayaking is a great family activity that even your pooch can enjoy.
-We strongly recommend a life jacket for the pup while on a boat, and will list pet stores below in which one may be purchased.
+We strongly recommend a life jacket for the pup while on a boat and will list pet stores below in which one may be purchased.

 Hiking